Frequently Asked Questions

 What is the difference between physical therapy and sports physical therapy (sometime referred to as ‘sports medicine’)?

 This varies from organization to organization, and sadly, sometimes is nothing more than a ploy to get you in the door.
 At BUPTC, we use the term ‘sports’ to denote the type of progressive care you will receive.
-You do not need to be an athlete to benefit in the excellent care athletes often receive.
+You do not need to be an athlete to benefit from the excellent care athletes often receive.

 Will a student or licensed physical therapist treat me?